 Access Plans for each of our museums can be downloaded from this website (you can find them on the Accessibility page), but please contact us if there’s anything we can do to support your access requirements at Woodhorn Museum:

 Tel: 01670 624455

-Visitors are welcome to borrow one of three wheelchairs or a motorised scooter during their visit, and staff are happy to discuss any special requirements in advance of a visit.
+Visitors are welcome to borrow one of two wheelchairs or a motorised scooter during their visit, and staff are happy to discuss any special requirements in advance of a visit.